cisco/mindmeld/source/userguide/kb.rst

   .generated/indexes/<model_name>_cache.pkl

-If instead you would like to use your own embedder, you can use the provided ``Embedder`` abstract class.
+If our built-in embedders don't fit your use case and you would like to use your own embedder, you can use the provided ``Embedder`` abstract class.
 You need to implement two methods: ``load`` and ``encode``.
 The load method will load and return your embedder model.
 The encode method will take a list of text strings and return a list of numpy vectors.
 You can register your class for use with MindMeld via the ``register_embedder`` method as shown below.

 .. code-block:: python